-In a different study conducted by psychologist Vladimir Lefebvre of the School of Social Sciences at the University of California, Dr. Lefebvre came to the conclusion that “We may suppose that in a human being, there is a special algorithm for working with codes independent of particular objects.”
-Specifically, when his subjects were asked to sort indistinguishable objects into two piles, their decision making within that process divided the objects into a 62/38 ratio.
+In a different study conducted at the School of Social Sciences at the University of California, they came to the conclusion that “We may suppose that in a human being, there is a special algorithm for working with codes independent of particular objects.”
+Specifically, when subjects were asked to sort indistinguishable objects into two piles, their decision making within that process divided the objects into a 62/38 ratio.
 In other words, these individuals exhibited a Fibonacci tendency in their personal decision making.

 Therefore, the more research that is being done into this issue, the more evidence we are uncovering that behavior and decision making within a herd and on an individual basis displays mathematically driven distributions based on Phi, which do not seem to be affected by exogenous events.

 This basically means that mass decision making will move forward and move backward based upon mathematical relationships within their movements, and not based upon outside stimuli.
-This is the same mathematical basis with which nature is governed.
-The same laws that were set in place for nature also govern man’s decision making en masse, and on an individual basis.
+This is the same mathematical basis with which nature is governed, as Elliott stated back in 1941.